Stay in touch

 It may also be called invasive breast cancer of no special type with medullary features or medullary-like cancer.

-Medullary breast cancer can occur at any age but it is more often diagnosed in younger women.
+Medullary breast cancer can occur at any age but is more often diagnosed in younger women.

-It can occur in men but this is very rare.
+It can occur in men, but this is very rare.

-Medullary breast cancer is an invasive type of cancer, which means it has the potential to spread to other parts of the body, however this is not common with classic medullary breast cancer.
-Although each case is different, the prognosis (outlook) for classic medullary breast cancer is often good.
-But this may not be the case for all types of medullary breast cancer.
+Medullary breast cancer is an invasive type of cancer.
+Invasive means it has the potential to spread to other parts of the body, although this is less common than with some other types of invasive breast cancer.

 Surgery is usually the first treatment for medullary breast cancer.

 Sometimes more surgery is needed if the margin of normal tissue surrounding the cancer that was removed during the first operation is not clear.
 This is to ensure all the cancer has been removed.
 In some cases, this second operation will be a mastectomy.

 Most women who have a mastectomy will have the option to have breast reconstruction.

 Some women decide not to have, or are unable to have, breast reconstruction.
 If you have a mastectomy and don’t have reconstruction you can wear an artificial breast form (prosthesis) inside your bra to restore your shape.

 Some women choose not to have reconstruction or wear a prosthesis.